Dan Norris

-Dan Norris (born 28 January 1960) is a British Labour Party politician serving as the Mayor of the West of England since May 2021.
-He previously served as the Member of Parliament (MP) for Wansdyke from 1997 to 2010.
+Dan Norris (born 28 January 1960) is a British politician who has served as the Member of Parliament (MP) for North East Somerset and Hanham since 2024.
+He previously served as Mayor of the West of England from 2021 to 2025, and as the MP for Wansdyke from 1997 to 2010.

+An independent, he was formerly a member of the Labour Party, until he was suspended in April 2025 after being arrested by Avon and Somerset Police on suspicion of rape, child sex offences, child abduction and misconduct in a public office.

-Norris served in government as the Parliamentary-Under Secretary of State for Rural Affairs and Environment from 2009 to 2010, and an assistant whip from 2001 to 2003.
+Norris served in government as the Parliamentary-Under Secretary of State for Rural Affairs and Environment from 2009 to 2010, and an Assistant Whip from 2001 to 2003.
+Norris was elected to Parliament for North East Somerset and Hanham in the 2024 general election, defeating Jacob Rees-Mogg, who had defeated him in the 2010 election.

 Early life

-Dan Norris was born on 28 January 1960 in London to parents June Norris and David Norris.
-His mother was a Labour councillor who stood as the candidate for the Northavon constituency in the 1983 general election and the 1992 general election.
-His father worked as a sales manager and as a social worker.
+Norris was born on 28 January 1960 in London to David and June Norris.
+June was a Labour councillor who contested the Northavon constituency at the 1983 and 1992 general elections.
+David was a sales manager and social worker.

-Norris was educated at Chipping Sodbury School and the University of Sussex, where he completed a master's degree in social work.
-He is a former teacher and child protection officer, having trained with the NSPCC.
+Norris was educated at Chipping Sodbury School and the University of Sussex, where he received a Master of Arts in social work in 1988.
+He worked as a teacher and child protection officer, having trained with the NSPCC.